VOLCANIC

 Thumb Paintpots Yellowstone

-Thumb Paintpots, overview
+Thumb Paintpots, overview from the old boardwalk in 2013

 Pastel colored mud cones are the characteristic features of Thumb Paintpots.
 If more sulfur would be present, the colors would turn into the common dark gray we know from the majority of all mud pots worldwide.